-So let’s see how you can be a healthier version of you no matter which you happen to be.
+So let’s see how you can be a healthier version of yourself no matter which you happen to be.

 That means every relationship that ends has someone who initiates that end.

-There’s graceful ways to do this, and ways that bring more hurt.
+There are graceful ways to do this and ways that bring more hurt.